abhi18av/nf-tower-docs-orgs-and-teams/docs/installation/system-deployment.md

 ## Deployment configurations

-!!! tip
+!!! warning
-     To install Nextflow Tower on private infrastructure, you'd need a license key.
+     To install Nextflow Tower on private infrastructure, you'd need a **license key**.
 Please contact us at sales@seqera.io to get your license key.

 ### Basic deployment